World Bee Day Saturday, 20 May 2023

 Tags

 We had small bees working diligently to pollinate the Pink Lady and Granny Smith apple trees at the ACT Beekeepers Field Day yesterday.
-It was wonderful to watch how carefully the children brushed the pollen onto each of the flowers and then buzzed over to the other tree to ‘cross pollinate’ it.
+It was wonderful to watch how carefully the children brushed the pollen onto each of the flowers and then buzzed over to the other tree to cross pollinate it.
 Their wonderful help was rewarded with a delicious new season organically grown apple.

 All in all, it certainly seems that bees know best how to pollinate and it’s up to all of us to provide environments where they can thrive.
-Go to ACT for Bees Gardening for Bees resources and find out more about the best plants for your region and how to provide a year round bee banquet for your locals.

 Share